MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

     ![A screenshot of a video play Description ](../../media/sample-mesh-101/214-if-node-false-v2.png)

-### Set a variable to let you know if the button is selected.
+### Set a variable to let you know if the button is selected

 1. Add a "Set Object Variable" node to the "True" output port of the "If" node.